U.S. flag

 • Onset usually between age two and seven years

-• Swelling of submandibular and cervical lymph nodes (early in the course only)
+• Swelling of submandibular and cervical lymph nodes (early in the disease course only)

-• Slow progression of the jaw lesions up to adolescence and spontaneous regression typically starting after puberty and extending into the twenties
+• Slow progression of the jaw lesions up to adolescence, with spontaneous regression typically starting after puberty and extending into the third decade

-• Dental abnormalities: congenitally missing second and third molars; premature exfoliation of the deciduous teeth and displacement of permanent teeth secondary to the jaw lesions; malocclusion
+• Dental abnormalities such as congenitally missing second and third molars, premature exfoliation of the deciduous teeth and displacement of permanent teeth secondary to the jaw lesions, and malocclusion

-Radiographic manifestations typically include bilateral, multilocular, radiolucent areas within the mandible, usually located at the angles and rami.
-The coronoid processes are commonly involved, whereas the condyles are rarely affected.
+• Enlargement of the mandible typically with bilateral, symmetric lesions usually located at the angles and rami.
+The coronoid processes may be involved, whereas the condyles are rarely affected.
+Lesions can be symmetric or asymmetric in the maxilla and mandible (see Figure 1).

-• Imaging typically shows expansile remodeling of the involved bones, thinning of the cortices, and multilocular radiolucencies with a coarse trabecular pattern [Beaman et al 2004].
+• Imaging typically shows expansile remodeling of the involved bones, thinning of the cortices, and multilocular radiolucent areas with a coarse trabecular pattern [Khandelwal et al 2024].

-Histologic manifestations of lesions in the mandible and/or maxilla: non-neoplastic fibrotic lesions that contain numerous multinuclear giant cells and occasionally cysts.
-Increase in osteoid and newly formed bone matrix is observed in the periphery.
-Since cherubic phenotypes can be mimicked by other jaw tumors requiring different therapeutic strategies, a thoughtful consideration of histological analysis is required [Friedrich et al 2016].
+Histologic findings of mandibular and/or maxillary lesions include dense non-neoplastic fibrotic lesions that contain numerous multinuclear giant cells, fibroblasts, and occasionally cysts.
+An increase in osteoid and newly formed bone matrix is observed in the periphery.
+These histologic features are not specific to cherubism; they are also seen in central giant cell reparative granuloma or brown tumor of hyperparathyroidism.
+However, unlike in these latter conditions, lesions are typically bilateral in cherubism [Jaffe 1953, Hobbs et al 1999, Regezi 2002].
+Since cherubic phenotypes can be mimicked by other jaw tumors requiring different therapeutic strategies, a thoughtful consideration of histologic analysis is required [Friedrich et al 2016].

 Establishing the Diagnosis

-The diagnosis of cherubism is established in a proband with typical clinical, radiographic, and histologic findings and/or a heterozygous pathogenic variant in SH3BP2 identified by molecular genetic testing (see Table 1).
+The diagnosis of cherubism is established in a proband with typical clinical, radiographic, and histologic findings and family history and/or one of the following identified by molecular genetic testing (see Table 1):

 Option 1

-• A multigene panel that includes SH3BP2 and other genes of interest (see Differential Diagnosis) is most likely to identify the genetic cause of the condition while limiting identification of variants of uncertain significance and pathogenic variants in genes that do not explain the underlying phenotype.
+• A multigene panel that includes SH3BP2, OGFRL1, and other genes of interest (see Differential Diagnosis) may be considered to identify the genetic cause of the condition while limiting identification of pathogenic variants and variants of uncertain significance in genes that do not explain the underlying phenotype.
 Note: (1) The genes included in the panel and the diagnostic sensitivity of the testing used for each gene vary by laboratory and are likely to change over time.
 (2) Some multigene panels may include genes not associated with the condition discussed in this GeneReview.
 (3) In some laboratories, panel options may include a custom laboratory-designed panel and/or custom phenotype-focused exome analysis that includes genes specified by the clinician.
 (4) Methods used in a panel may include sequence analysis, deletion/duplication analysis, and/or other non-sequencing-based tests.

 For an introduction to multigene panels click here.
 More detailed information for clinicians ordering genetic tests can be found here.